🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Dividends

 Not all pharmaceutical companies pay dividends, but some of them do provide consistent payouts to investors.
-The dividends can add up.
+Dividends provide a stream of income, or can be reinvested.

 Qualitative and Quantitative Metrics